balasrinivas41/Linux-Device-Drivers/Notes/chap-2_Building_and_Running_Modules.md

 ### The Current Process
 1. Kernel code can refer to the current process by accessing the global item **current**, defined in **<asm/current.h>**, which yields a pointer to **struct task_struct**, defined by **<linux/sched.h>**.
 2. The current pointer refers to the process that is currently executing.

+### A Few Other Details
+1. Applications are laid out in virtual memory with a very large stack area.
+The stack, of course, is used to hold the function call history and all automatic variables created by currently active functions.
+2. The kernel, instead, has a very small stack; it can be as small as a single, 4096-byte page.
+Your functions must share that stack with the entire kernel-space call chain.
+Thus, it is never a good idea to declare large automatic variables; if you need larger structures, you should allocate them dynamically at call time.
+3. Often, as you look at the kernel API, you will encounter function names starting with a double underscore (\__).
+Functions so marked are generally a low-level component of the interface and should be used with caution.
+Essentially, the double underscore says to the programmer: “If you call this function, be sure you know what you are doing.”
+4. Kernel code cannot do floating point arithmetic.
+Enabling floating point would require that the kernel save and restore the floating point processor’s state on each entry to, and exit from, kernel space.

+### Compiling Modules
+1. The first is to ensure that you have sufficiently current versions of the compiler, module utilities, and other necessary tools.
+The file Documentation/Changes in the kernel documentation directory always lists the required tool versions; you should consult it before going any further.
+2. Trying to build a kernel (and its modules) with the wrong tool versions can lead to no end of subtle, difficult problems.
+Note that, occasionally, a version of the compiler that is too new can be just as problematic as one that is too old; the kernel source makes a great many assumptions about the compiler, and new releases can sometimes break things for a while.